 Edmunds notes that although the interior of the Taurus is logically laid out and roomy, the seat position may make it uncomfortable for drivers who are taller than average.
 Edmunds also noted multiple complaints about the reliability and general design flaws of pre-2008 Taurus models.

 Depending on mileage, features, trim level, and model year, you can expect to spend between $10,000 and $28,000 on used post-2008 Taurus.

 Any Model Year Honda Accord

-MSN Autos lists the venerable Honda Accord as one of the best used sedans you can buy, citing its proven reliability and low cost of ownership.
+CarsDirect lists the venerable Honda Accord as one of the best used cars you can buy, citing its proven reliability and high resale value.
 Ever since Honda introduced the Accord to the US market more than three decades ago, this car has had a loyal following.
 It handles well, gets good fuel economy, and stands the test of time.
 On Honda Beat, an owner forum, many Accord owners report getting well over 300,000 miles on their cars.
 All model years receive great reviews.